 You can publish workbooks and data sources to Tableau Server if the version of Tableau Server is the same or newer than the version of Tableau Desktop.
 For example, you can publish workbooks and data sources from Tableau Desktop 10.0 to Tableau Server 10.0, Tableau Server 10.1, or Tableau Server 10.2.

-But if Tableau Server is running an earlier versions than Tableau Desktop, you'll need to downgrade the workbook first before you can publish it to Tableau Server.
+But if Tableau Server is running an earlier versions than Tableau Desktop, you will be prompted to downgrade the workbook before you can publish it to Tableau Server.
 For example, you can downgrade a workbook created on Tableau Desktop version 10.5 to publish it to Tableau Server version 10.2.
 For more information about how to downgrade your workbook, see Downgrade your workbook in this article.

 Note: If your workbook contains an extract using the .hyper format or if you are running Tableau Server version 10.1 and earlier, the downgrade workbook features are not available.

 A workbook downloaded from Tableau Server has the same version as the version of Tableau where it was last edited.
 For example, suppose Amanda is running Tableau Desktop 10.3 and publishes a workbook to Tableau Server 10.4.
 If Zachary is also running Tableau Desktop 10.3, he can connect to Tableau Server, download the workbook, and open it.